storyblok/field-type-examples/slider/README.md

 ## How to use

-To add this field type to a Storyblok space, you need to
+To add this field plugin to a Storyblok space, you need to

-1. Create a new field type in the Storyblok app.
+1. Create a new field plugin in the Storyblok app.
 2. Open `src/entries/main.ts` and change the `pluginName` argument from `'storyblok-slider'` to the name of your plugin.
 3. Run